Writing Workshops Paris 2022

 Though our admissions process is competitive and the quality of writing high, all interested writers are encouraged to apply.

 Fiction Instructor Marie-Helene Bertino is the author of the novel 2 A.M.
 AT THE CAT’S PAJAMAS and the collection SAFE AS HOUSES and was the 2017 Frank O'Connor International Short Story Fellow in Cork, Ireland.
 Her work has received The O. Henry Prize, The Pushcart Prize, The Iowa Short Fiction Award, The Mississippi Review Story Prize, and has twice been featured on NPR's Selected Shorts.
 She teaches at NYU, The New School, and Institute of American Indian Arts in Santa Fe, NM, and lives in Brooklyn, where she was the Associate Editor for One Story and Catapult.
-In Spring 2020 she will be the Distinguished Kittredge Visiting Writer at the University of Montana.
-Her third book, PARAKEET, is forthcoming from FSG in Spring 2020.
+In Spring 2020 she was the Distinguished Kittredge Visiting Writer at the University of Montana.
+Her third book, PARAKEET, was published by FSG in Spring 2020.

 Nonfiction Instructor Chloe Caldwell is the author of the essay collections I’LL TELL YOU IN PERSON and LEGS GET LED ASTRAY, as well as the critically acclaimed novella, WOMEN.
 Her essays have appeared in The New York Times, Buzzfeed, New York Magazine, Vice, Salon, Longreads, Nylon, and half a dozen anthologies including Goodbye To All That: Writers on Loving and Leaving NYC and Without A Net: The Female Experience of Growing Up Working Class.
 Her essay "Hungry Ghost" was listed as Notable in Best American Non-required Reading 2016.
 She teaches creative nonfiction writing at Catapult in NYC and online, and hosts seasonal writing retreats which were recently mentioned in The New York Times.
 Chloe lives in Hudson, NY.